FDumarey/GodotEngine/README.md

 # GodotEngine
 Godot Engine projects
+The home page of this excellent game engine can be found here: https://godotengine.org/

 ## Exercises from books
 My own exercices with some customizations from the book Godot Engine Development by Packt Publishing.
 I added some extra features to the exercises in order to have a better game experience.
 Also added a lot of comments in order to document the code.